-Company shares are portions of ownership in a limited company.
+Company shares are portions of ownership held in a company with a share capital.
 Each one represents a percentage of the company and they are owned by one or more individuals and/or corporate bodies known as ‘shareholders’, or ‘members’.

-The quantity and value held by each member determines how much control and voting power they have in the business, as well as their profit entitlement and the limit of financial liability for debts.
+The quantity, value, and rights associated with the shares held by each member determine how much control and voting power they have in the business, as well as their profit entitlement and the limit of financial liability for debts.
 Like all forms of property, shares can be transferred or sold to other people.

 - The different types of shares